iafisher/drill/README.md

 }
 ```

 The `candidates` field is for the incorrect answers to be displayed as options.
 It should **not** contain the correct answer, which goes in the `answer` field.
-The `answer` field may be an array of variants in the correct answer, in which case a random variant will be selected each time the question is asked.

 ## Ungraded questions